DarkGhostHunter/Larapass/README.md

 }
 ```

-> The trait is used to basically tie the User model to the WebAuthn data contained in the database.
+> The trait is used to tie the User model to the WebAuthn data contained in the database.

 ### 4. Register the routes (optional)